QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 * shift :math:`x` to :math:`Y` using :math:`\tau`,  iterate :math:`n` times with :math:`h` starting at :math:`\tau(x)` and shift the result :math:`h^n(\tau(x))` back to :math:`X` using :math:`\tau^{-1}`

-We end up with exactly the same object
+We end up with exactly the same object.

 Back to Economics